robinsonkwame/adversarial_labeller/README.md

 df.loc[test_indices, "independent_variable"] +=\
   np.std(df.independent_variable)

-# ... now we have an example of data drift that adversarial labeling
-# can be used for this example
+# ... now we have an example of data drift where adversarial labeling can be used to better estimate the actual test accuracy

 features_for_labeller = df.independent_variable
 labels_for_labeller = df.label